sameerbairwa/mysiteapp2.0/README.md

 # How to run

+in setup/myurl => setup your mongo Url mongodb+srv:

 1. go to project directory
 2. install nodejs and npm, nodemon
 3. in terminal type > nodemon